Mensch-und-Technik/LLM-Cultural-Assumption-Bias/README.md

 pip install -r requirements.txt
 ```

-To query GPT3.5 use the `CS_gpt3_query.py` script, it takes just one argument, which should be a file containing all queries.
+To query GPT3.5 use the `CA_gpt3_query.py` script, it takes just one argument, which should be a file containing all queries, the `breakfast_prompts.csv` is an example.

 ```sh
 python CA_gpt3_query.py breakfast_prompts.tsv